tombh/jekbox/README.md

 You will also need to make sure that the DNS for your site, eg `www.nicesite.com` points to the server on which Jekbox is installed.
 You will do this from the admin interface of your domain registrar.

+##TODO
-Jexbox does not currently support wildcard domains, eg; `*.nicesite.com`.
+  * Jexbox does not currently support wildcard domains, eg; `*.nicesite.com`.
+Let\'s use the `_jekbox.yml` file to specify which site answers to which domains.
+  * Provide means to redirect 'www' to apex and vice-versa.